ACON and Waverley Council have released shortlisted designs for the planned memorial artwork for victims of historical gay hate crimes in Sydney.

 However, numerous other similar crimes remain unsolved.
-In 1989, the body of TV newsreader John Russell was also found at the base of the cliff at Marks Park.
+In 1989, the body of TV newsreader Ross Warren was also found at the base of the cliff at Marks Park.

 NSW Police have since acknowledged the gay man’s death was “a probable gay-hate crime”.

 Warren’s cousin, James Brooking, described the memorial as an important tribute to those lost to hate and prejudice.